LAST REVIEWED Apr 28 2020 7 MIN READ

 According to a 2013 Government Accountability Office (GAO) report, people are not always receiving advice that is “in their best interests” upon changing jobs or retiring.
 Plan participants aren’t receiving adequate information or assistance from their employers.
 Also, financial institutions particularly are marketing certain retirement options in a way that can be “misleading.”

 There’s a gap here that most employees and employers don’t realize about their retirement plans, and as a result, aren’t demanding this standard from their service providers.
 But they can and they should.

 After all, you should be able to trust the providers who handle your retirement.

-Captain 401 is a plan fiduciary and SEC registered investment adviser.
+Human Interest Advisors, LLC, is a plan fiduciary and SEC-registered investment adviser.
 Our automated investing service for employees is rooted in decades of academic research and can be found in detail on our website.

 Originally from Hawaii, Charity is currently based in San Francisco.
 When not traveling the world — which she has been lucky enough to do a lot of — she can be found blogging about packing and living a rich life with less.